What You Should Know About Probate in Arizona

 1. What is Probate?

 The probate process involves extensive drafting and exchange of legal documents.
-Even a very simple probate requires an overwhelming amount of paperwork.
+Even a very simple probate may require an overwhelming amount of paperwork.
 Although standard forms are readily available, the challenge is to learn what forms to complete, how to complete them, and when to use them.
 Understanding the probate process is similar to learning a new language.
 Perseverance to complete the project is essential.

 2. When is a probate action required in Arizona?